NASA EPSCOR FACULTY RESEARCH GRANTS

 - Salary support for students, post-docs, or research scientists

-- Projects may begin in June and must must be completed by the end of May of the following year (unless other arrangements are made in advance).
-Any amount of money that remains unspent by the end of May of the following year will be relinquished.
+- Projects may begin in June and must must be completed by the end of the following May (unless other arrangements are made in advance).
+Any amount of money that remains unspent by the end of May of the following year will be relinquished!

 AWARD SELECTION CRITERIA

-- The probability that the recipient will develop a successful research program, resulting in publication and/or proposals to another funding agency.
+- Potential for the recipient to develop the project into a successful research program, resulting in publication and/or proposals to another funding agency, is desired

 - Proposals must be well written and include the following elements:

-- a detailed time-line for achieving the goals outlined
+- Detailed timeline for achieving the goals outlined

 - Goals in line with NASA Mission Directorates: